amnn/3rd-year-report/report.md

 that, given a target grammar, will answer membership and counter-example queries with appropriate error rates, whilst keeping track of how many of each query it has been asked.
 Each plot in the graphs to follow represents the arithmetic mean of 10 separate runs of the algorithm.
+For each test case, we plot the number of membership queries (top) and the number of counter-example queries (bottom), in both a log scale (left) and a linear scale (right).

 \begin{figure}[htbp]
   \caption{Specialisations of the test harness (Figure~\ref{list:harness}) for